 The PI or Department Administrator is responsible for monitoring advance budget expenditures.
 They must notify GCA within 10 working days prior to the end date of the advance budget if the award is still pending.
 In this situation, you have the option to request:

 A Supplement to increase the amount of funding available on the existing Advance Budget.

 An Extension to extend the availability of an existing Advance Budget Number for an additional three months.
 Note: An Advance Budget cannot exceed 12 months.

 The process for requesting a renewal, supplement, or extension is similar to requesting a new Advance.
-In addition to the standard information, however, you will also need to specify the Advance Budget Number for which you are requesting the renewal, extension, or supplement.
+In addition to the standard information, however, you will also need to know your Advance Budget Number.

 The department chair or dean must ensure the research team meets all compliance requirements for all expenditures made on an Advance Budget Number, per GIM 9 Advance Budget Numbers.

-Once OSP marks the application as eligible for an advance, the system sends an email to let the research team know.
+Once OSP marks the application as eligible for an advance, the system sends an email notification to the research team.
 The email is sent to the PI, Administrative Contact, Pre-Award Budget Contact, and eGC1 Preparer.

 The email subject is “Advance Budget Request Eligibility” and the text of the message is “Your eGC1 A[number] is now eligible for an advance budget request.
 Please log into SAGE when you are ready to create the advance budget request.”

 After you complete the Advance Budget Request Form, you need to route it for departmental approval and then submit it to GCA for final approval.

 To complete your request, click Complete on the left navigation menu.
 SAGE will validate all the required information, lock the form, and begin the routing process.